yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 In the primary use case the IdO is a content provider, and we consider a Content Delivery Network (CDN) provider contracted to serve the content over HTTPS.
-The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, mobile apps, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e., that of the IdO.
+The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, mobile apps, set-top-boxes) a certificate whose name matches the domain name of the URL that is requested, i.e., that of the IdO.
 Understandably, some IdOs may balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.
 Other relevant use cases are discussed in {{further-use-cases}}.